raphaelletseng/astro-blog/src/content/posts/sentiment-analysis.md

 ---
-title: Experimenting with Sentiment Analysis
+title: An Experiment with Sentiment Analysis on Moview Reviews
 published: 2025-01-23
 description: "An exploration of sentiment analysis on movie review data."
 image: ""